A Free Syria Army fighter watches from his position during a fight in Aleppo, 2012. (Ahmed Jadallah / Courtesy Reuters)

 That is a tall order.
 Gathering hard evidence in such a closed country is an inherently difficult task; those who think otherwise should remember the faulty intelligence estimates indicating that Saddam Hussein had amassed extensive stores of weapons of mass destruction in Iraq.
 That misinformation launched a costly, tremendously controversial, and internationally divisive war -- a cautionary tale for those now responsible for compiling intelligence in Syria.

 If the Obama administration is serious in its quest to accumulate corroborating facts about Syrian President Bashar al-Assad’s use of chemical weapons, it should start from an understanding of what will not happen.
 There will be no full-fledged, transparent, and open investigation with the cooperation of the Syrian government.
 That seems like it would go without saying, yet in a letter to Congress, the White House expressed its preference to have a “comprehensive United Nations investigation” on the matter.
-Not only has Assad refused to allow UN inspectors into the country, his government’s own messaging has
+Not only has Assad refused to allow UN inspectors into the country, his government’s own messaging has been consistently opaque, even contradictory: On April 25, the Syrian information minister announced that his country does not have such weapons, only to add that the army would not use them, “

 - Full website and iPad access